 By the turn of the century, Linda Schuyler and Yan Moore (a writer for DJH/DH) were reminiscing about their old series.
 They soon realised that teen-mom Spike’s baby (Emma) would soon be entering grade 7.
 Degrassi: The Next Generation was created with Linda Schuyler and Stephen Stohn as executive producers, and it premiered on CTV on October 14, 2001.

-In 2016, Degrassi will be entering a new era with the brand new series Degrassi: Next Class which will air on Netflix internationally and Family Channel in Canada.
+In 2016, Degrassi entered a new era with the series Degrassi: Next Class which aired on Netflix internationally and Family Channel in Canada.

 Degrassi is the longest running teen drama in history, and one of Canada’s most successful television shows.